 My family history with money

 You are not alone!
 Most people have a bad story involving money.
 My personal story is actually rather average.
-My father made pretty good money all throughout my childhood, but neither of my parents were really good at managing money, so all through my childhood, even though we were middle class, it always felt like we were one disaster away from total financial devastation.
+My father made pretty good money all throughout my childhood, but neither of my parents were really good at managing money, so all through my childhood, even though we were middle class, it always felt to me like we were one disaster away from total financial devastation.
+It think that is particularly common in today’s environment of terrible healthcare coverage, among other things.
 That fostered a lasting feeling of insecurity that I have spent most of my adult life trying to create a perfectly secure environment around me.
 In the small things, I’m spontaneous (friends might call me “random”), but in the large things I am very conservative.
 I started saving for retirement early by saving into my very first 401(k) and starting a Roth IRA as soon as I had my first job.
 Investing may seem very risky to many people, but I saw it as a way to make sure that I never ended up depending on a by-no-means guaranteed social security check in my old age.
 I knew that if I invested early in relatively risky stocks, I would have time to recover from market downturns, and reap the rewards of time spent invested.

 That all may seem fine, but I did it to the exclusion of other parts of my life.
 I was so scared of losing that ability to save, that I stayed in jobs long after they had ceased to be a challenge, or made me happy.
 I stayed in personal relationships because they were a good bet financially (well, it’s never that simple, but it was certainly a factor).
 So my life got pretty far out of balance for a lot of years.
 I’ve made changes to try to counteract it, but like many things, it’s a work in progress.